 Shirley Kuse, 1931-2015, was born and raised in Portland, Oregon.
 She graduated from Franklin High School in 1949.
 She attended University of Oregon Medical School and became a medical technologist.
 When Jim's career brought them back to Portland, Shirley retired from the medical field to raise their four children.
 Shirley then became actively involved in volunteerism and philanthropy.
-She was passionate about her various organizations and instilled the importance of giving back through involvement in one’s community.
+She was passionate about her various organizations and instilled in her family the importance of giving back through involvement in one’s community.

 In 1989, Jim and Shirley established a small family foundation, starting a legacy of charitable giving that has been continued by three generations of the Kuse family.
 Following the wishes of Shirley and Jim, all current trustees are actively involved with the charities they wish to support.